-• Children not restrained have a proportion of fatal injury that is about 35 times higher in proportion of those properly restrained.
-The other three injury classifications, while not increased as much, are greater (by factors of): Incapacitating Injury (8.2), Non-Incapacitating Injury (4.4) and Non Visible but Complains of Pain (2.2).

-- The following areas (cities and virtual cities) are the worst in the state for child restraints as given by the odds ratios (all greater than 2.00) that show significant over-representations (in order of highest max gain first): Rural Autauga, Rural Dallas, Rural Lowndes, Prichard, Haleyville, Rural Escambia and Rural Macon. - Over-represented crash types in which these children were involved with statistically significant odds ratios (crashes over the five years, odds ratio): Single Vehicle Crashes (639, 2.0), Side Impact of 90 degrees (561, 1.2); Sideswipe (134, 2.2); Head-on Front to Front (136, 1.7); Angle Oncoming Frontal (148, 1.4). - Primary Contributing Circumstances with odds ratios greater than three: DUI, Aggressive Operation, and Over Speed Limit.
-These were for the crashes and not necessarily the vehicles in which the children were occupants in multiple-vehicle crashes. - A single hour in both morning (7:00-7:59 AM) and afternoon (3:00-359 PM) rush hours were over-represented, but afternoon was about twice as bad (674 crashes) as morning (386 crashes).
-These are the typical hours when parents have children in their vehicles before and after taking the older kids to school. - County roads were significantly over-represented with an odds ratio of 1.344.
-State roads were the only other ones that were over-represented, but their odds ratio was only 1.060, and not large enough to be statistically significant.
-All other roadway types were under-represented. - Of those not properly restrained, 86 were totally ejected from the vehicle, of which 16 were killed.
-This one-in-five probability can be compared to the probability when properly restrained, which is one-in 333 children involved. - With Child Restraint Deficiency crashes, the age range of the over-represented drivers were predominantly older drivers, especially 51 and older.
+- Children not restrained have a proportion of fatal injury (1.13%) that is 28.25 times higher in proportion than those properly restrained (0.04%).
+The other three injury classifications, while not increased as much, are greater (by factors of): Incapacitating (Serious) Injury (11.325), Non-Incapacitating (Minor) Injury (4.570) and Non Visible but Complains of Pain (2.284).
+Overrepresented crash types (Manner of Crash) in which these CRF children were involved with statistically significant odds ratios (children involved over the five years of the study, odds ratio): Single Vehicle Crashes (466, 2.155), Side Impact of 90 degrees (386, 1.238); Head-on Front to Front (88, 1.709); Angle Oncoming Frontal (88, 1.186), and Angle Front to Side, opposite direction (99, 1.139). - Primary Contributing Circumstances with odds ratios greater than 2.7: DUI, Aggressive Operation, Over Speed Limit, and Ran Off Road.
+These were for the crashes, and it does not necessarily indicate the vehicles in which the CRF children were occupants when the crash involved multiple vehicle crashes. - Morning and afternoon rush hours were high if not overrepresented.
+The afternoon rush hours were each all over 200 crashes as opposed to morning (161 crashes).
+These are the typical hours when parents would have children in their vehicles - before and after taking the older kids to school. - County roads were overrepresented with an odds ratio of 1.085 (not statistically significant).
+Municipal roads were the only other road types that were overrepresented, but their odds ratio was only 1.041, also not large enough to be statistically significant.
+All other roadway classifications were underrepresented. - Of those not properly restrained, 55 were totally ejected from the vehicle, of which 11 were killed.
+This one-in-five probability can be compared to the death probability when properly restrained, which is one-in every 2460 children involved. - With Child Restraint Fault crashes, the age range of the overrepresented drivers were predominantly very young and older drivers.
+Those in the 17 to 25 had high Odds Ratios, of which some were close to 2.0.
+On the other end of the age scale, many drivers 53 and older were also overrepresented.
 This would seem to be the age group who are transporting grandchildren, and whose vehicles may not be equipped with child restraints.

 Countermeasure Strategy

 Child Restraint System Inspection Station(s)

 Short-term, High Visibility Seat Belt Law Enforcement